andrejacobs/go-collection/README.md

 # go-collection

-Package collection provides commonly used collection data structures and algorithms that are not currently in the Go standard libraries.
+Package `collection` provides commonly used collection data structures and algorithms that are not currently in the Go standard libraries and that I use in other projects.